adamecki/dictionarily/README.md

 # Dictionarily
-A simple word game made in Node.JS by Adamecki.
+A simple word game made in Node.JS.
+Inspired by Słownikowo: https://literalnie.fun/slownikowo.

 # How does it work?
 When you start the game, it fetches a random word from a dictionary API and tells you to guess it.